 Nearly 10,000 Burmese pythons were imported annually between 1996 and 2006.
 The Burmese python was probably both intentionally released and escaped into the wild in Florida.
 In the 15 years since it was first known to have become established in the wild, its population has exploded in southern Florida to an estimated 100,000 snakes and the cost of control is estimated to be about $720,000 annually.
 The species has devastated native populations of raccoon, opossum, fox, rabbits, and even deer.
 Only after they were established in the wild was their importation prohibited, but there is no known way to control or eradicate them in the wild.

 Wooden pallets and wooden crates have been widely used for the international transport of goods.
-Unfortunately, absent proper treatment or the use of alternative materials, wood-boring insects such as the Asian longhorned beetle (Anoplophora glabripennis) and emerald ash borer (Agrilus planipennis have found their way to the United States.
+Unfortunately, absent proper treatment or the use of alternative materials, wood-boring insects such as the emerald ash borer (Agrilus planipennis) and Asian longhorned beetle (Anoplophora glabripennis) have found their way to the United States.

 Emerald Ash Borer

 The intentional importation of plants and animals for commercial purposes poses many risks.
-Nursery stock can carry plant diseases, while the aquarium trade has facilitated the spread of several aquatic plants.
+The aquarium trade has facilitated the spread of several invasive fish and aquatic plants, while the nursery stock has transmitted plant diseases.

 This freshwater plant was intentionally brought into the United States for use in the aquarium trade.
 A few fragments of the plant escaped, and now the plant is well established.
 Hydrilla has been found primarily in the southeastern states.
 It covers the entire surface of waterways, affecting their entire ecology by choking out other plants, reducing sunlight in the water, and secondarily affecting fish and wildlife.